Laci21/futurestars/docs/breathing-excercise-prd.md

 - Prompt: *“Hold the breath for a while…”*
 - Oracle speaks once.
 - Bubble pulses gently in place.
-- Countdown optional (or hidden for immersive feel).
+- Countdown replaced by a pause icon for clarity.
-- Subtle waveform animates in background.
+- Animated sound-wave bars appear above the bubble during timed phases.
 - Transitions automatically after 5 seconds.

 ---